Health Inspections Division

 Appeals of Health Division Tickets

-Appeals for any sanitation code violation must be submitted in writing within 21 days of the date of the ticket.
+Appeals for any sanitation code violation must be submitted in writing or online within 21 days of the date of the ticket.
 Appellants can request an in-person hearing or a decision in writing.
 For any appeal in writing, be sure to submit all evidence with your request, including any photographs or back-up information supporting your argument.

 After receiving your request for an appeal, the Health Division will send you a date and time for your scheduled hearing.